 Use your smart phone or tablet instead.
-Check your local library too for a free Hawaii travel guide downloads.
+Check can check your local library too for free Hawaii travel guide downloads.
 Our personal favorite Hawaii guidebook series, Hawaii Revealed, is available as an app or eBook.

-For 2019, a winter, or after spring break getaway can save compared with mid-summer.
-Hawaii hotels are looking to put visitors heads in beds again then too.
-Weekend flights generally cost more too, so if you can travel Monday through Thursday, you’ll save there too.
+For 2020, a winter, or after spring break getaway can save compared with mid-summer.
+It’s a time when Hawaii hotels are looking to put visitors’ “heads in beds.”
+Weekend flights generally cost more too, so if you can travel Monday through Thursday, you’ll save significantly there too.

-Don’t be impulsive and buy on the first bite.
+Don’t be impulsive and buy everything on the first bite.
+Thing accommodations and car rentals.
 Look around.
 This is a shell game, deals are rarely found in the same place twice, and there could be a better deal waiting for you to discover.
-We’re tracking and sharing cheap flights to Hawaii and other Hawaii deals as we have done for the past 10 years.
+We’re tracking and sharing cheap flights to Hawaii and other Hawaii deals as we have done for more than a decade.

 4. Over-packing and forgetting important items.

 Make sure your phone is ready for all of those great Hawaii beach photos and videos.
 Bring the electronics you need for your laptop, cell phone and camera.
-We don’t go far without our Anker battery packs.
-This one is powerful enough while still being small and light enough to make it about perfect.
+We don’t go far without our Anker portable charger.
+Choose one that is powerful enough while still being small and easy to carry. .